boxblinkracer/phpunuhi/README.md

 </phpunuhi>
 ```

-Every set can have its own format (default is JSON).
+Every set can have its own storage format (default is JSON).
 Every translation file can have its own locale (which is used in a few spots - experimental at the moment).

 ## Validate Command